corinnelhh/chatbot/README.md

 ###New Material
 If you wish to add new material to the Koanbot, this is a very easy process.
  * Add the text file to the projects root directory.
- * Open trainbot.py and put the name of your text in the 'if name = main' block.
- * Run 'python trainbot.py' from the commanline, while you are in the root directory.
+ * Run 'python trainbot.py <textfile>' from the commanline, while you are in the root directory.
  * A new set of dictionaries has been created!

 ###The Dictionaries